Zeyu-Li/201-notes/README.md

 #define one 1
 ```

 This is called a macro and will replace every instance of `one` with `1` literally.
-Think of this as a find and replace
+Think of this as a find and replace (with spaces on both sides) excluding strings

 ```c
 #typedef int Bool;